Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Does it apply to forestry companies?

 Not in version 1.0.
-Forestry is currently outside the scope, though it may be included in future versions.
+Forestry falls outside the current scope, although it could be incorporated in future versions.

 Does it regulate carbon credits?

-No. The standard does not regulate credit certification or verification, although it establishes requirements to prevent double counting.
+No. The standard does not regulate the certification or verification of credits, although it does set requirements to prevent double counting.

 When does it enter into force?